Steel Vs. Concrete

 Installation

-Site installation commences upon successful delivery, where RedGuard will handle all installation.
-Our expertise will ensure that your blast-resistant buildings are expertly installed and set up for immediate use.
+Site installation begins once the first sections have been successfully delivered.
+RedGuard handles all installation.
+Our expertise ensures that your blast-resistant buildings are expertly installed and set up for immediate use once all pieces are delivered, installed and joined.

-As the process comes to a close, our final step will leave you fully operational, secured in industry-surpassing safety.
-Fortunately, we are only one phone call away and always on standby to assist with any questions or repairs that may be needed.
-Since we understand the criticality of response times during accidents and emergencies, our response time reduces the downtime caused by blasts/accidents and ensures your buildings are repaired and up and running in no time.
+As the process comes to a close, our final step leaves you fully operational and secured in industry-surpassing safety.
+We are only one phone call away and always on standby to assist with any questions or maintenance that may be needed.
+We understand the criticality of response times during accidents and emergencies, and our response times ensure minimal downtime.

 - 5 -

 We recommend choosing a vendor who is an industry pioneer and employs and works with the top experts in the industry.
 With more than 20 years of experience, we are as functional, durable, versatile, and reliable as our blast-resistant buildings.
 Our expertise is regarded as an industry benchmark, and our team comprises subject matter experts in blast resistance.
-This is the most crucial factor you should consider when evaluating vendors for your blast-resistant building.
+This is a crucial factor to consider when evaluating vendors for your blast-resistant building.

-Finally, vendors must uphold the highest safety standards, both in their organization and as evidenced by their product.
-Do you think your vendor of choice should be recognized and awarded for its safety practices and process?
+Finally, vendors must uphold the highest safety standards, both in the organization and in its products.
+Do you think your vendor of choice should be recognized and awarded for its safety practices and processes?
 We think so too.

 - 6 -